rustwasm/wasm-webidl-bindings/README.md

 // mapping from indices in the original Wasm binary to their newly assigned
 // walrus IDs.
 //
-// This is where we will parse the Web IDL bidnings text. config.on_parse(|module, indices_to_ids| {
+// This is where we will parse the Web IDL bindings text. config.on_parse(|module, indices_to_ids| {
     let webidl_bindings = text::parse(module, indices_to_ids, r#"
         type $TextEncoderEncodeIntoResult